EvanDBush/soccer_rivalry_project/README.md

 This data file contains the season totals for each team including: points, wins, losses, ties, goals scored, goals conceeded and goal differential.

+Analysis of the data is located in the notebook files explore.ipynb and head_to_head.ipynb. explore focuses on the season results data for all teams.
+Head_to_head.ipynb examines the top two teams from the league, Barcelona and Real Madrid, and their games against eachother.

 ### 5 features included:

     1. Read in data from a local csv.